 Instead of just watching what kind of content your competitors are creating or what they’re posting on social media, you should also pay attention to their mentions and what people are saying, and use it as a metric to compare your performance.

 “Using web monitoring, we can collect an enormous amount of data on our company and our competitors that can be used in our marketing strategy.
-Our research showed that in one month, 14,000 online searches started with ‘Can anyone recommend?’ and about 30,000 searches started with ‘Where can I buy?’
-About 60 percent of these questions never received responses from companies; this is a huge opportunity,” says Magdalena Urbaniak, global communications manager at Brand24.
+Our research shows that in one month, 14,000 online searches started with ‘Can anyone recommend?’ and about 30,000 searches started with ‘Where can I buy?’
+About 60 percent of these questions never received responses from companies; this is a huge opportunity,” says Magdalena Urbaniak, global communications manager.

 Urbaniak says monitoring these social mentions can show you what people in your shared audience like and don’t like, which can provide insight into where your brand can grow.

 Social listening gives you valuable information about your competitors and your own audience that you can use to your advantage in your content strategy.